samuel-momodu/Portfolio/BigqueryML-Model/Web Analytics and Prediction.md

    ## Introduction

-The goal of this analysis is to generate actionable insights on customer behavior for a firm's e-commerce web platform.
+The goal of this analysis project is to generate actionable insights on customer behavior for a firm's e-commerce web platform.
-- To identify the top performing marketing channels
+- To identify the top-performing marketing channels
-- To understand top performinng product category
+- To understand the top performing product category
 - To measure customer conversion rates
 - To create a machine learning model using [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression#:~:text=Logistic%20regression%20is%20a%20statistical%20model%20that%20in,logistic%20model%20%28a%20form%20of%20binary%20regression%20%29.) to make predictions on what segment of current customers are willing to make subsequent purchases from the web platform.

+Equipping both primary and secondary stakeholders to make informed decisions which can be used to improve marketing startegies, sales targeting efforts, user experience on the firm's web platforms and to innovate services and products, leading to achievement of business goals and increase in revenue.

 Data Source: This data can be accessed using google cloud or querying it directly through bigquery.

-The aim of this project will be to generate insights on customer preferance and behavior, creata a logistc regersion machine learning model equiping both primary and secondary stakeholders with insights to make informed decisions which can be used to improve marketing startegies,sales targeting efforts, user experience on the firm's web platforms and to innovate services and products, leading to achievement of business goals and increase in revenue.

    ## Exploratory Data Analysis

 The first query gives us a sense of the number of site visits and also what site pages are most relevant to our customers.